UM-SER/HAB-STU/README.md

-# Harmful Algae Blooms Decrease Time Use at Social Infrastructure Places
+# Red Tides Decrease Time Use at Social Infrastructure Places

-This repository contains replication code and data used for *“Harmful Algae Blooms Decrease Time Use at Social Infrastructure Places”*.
+This repository contains replication code and data used for *“Red Tides Decrease Time Use at Social Infrastructure Places”*.
 Please direct questions to **Dr. Haoluan Wang** at haoluan.wang@miami.edu, who may pass them to the appropriate coauthor(s).

 ## Repository organization